boostorg/boost-ci/README.md

 These scripts are intended to be downloaded and used during boost repository builds to improve project quality.
 In most cases the scripts are self-configuring.
 Some integrations require additional setup actions to complete.

+Boost.CI also allows you to run a big-endian build on Travis CI.

 ## Summary (TL;DR) ##

 Here are all the steps you need to take as a Boost repository maintainer to enable all of these CI features in your repository: